github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 ## Architectural overview of {% data variables.actions.hosted_runner %}s

 The {% data variables.actions.hosted_runner %}s are managed at the organization level, where they are arranged into groups that can contain multiple instances of the runner.
 They can also be created at the enterprise level and shared with organizations in the hierarchy.
-Once you've created a group, you can then add a runner to the group and update your workflows to target the label assigned to the {% data variables.actions.hosted_runner %}.
+Once you've created a group, you can then add a runner to the group and update your workflows to target either the group name or the label assigned to the {% data variables.actions.hosted_runner %}.
 You can also control which repositories are permitted to send jobs to the group for processing.
 For more information about groups, see "[Controlling access to {% data variables.actions.hosted_runner %}s](/actions/using-github-hosted-runners/controlling-access-to-larger-runners)."

 In the following diagram, a class of hosted runner named `ubuntu-20.04-16core` has been defined with customized hardware and operating system configuration.

 ![Diagram explaining {% data variables.actions.hosted_runner %}](/assets/images/hosted-runner.png)

-1. Instances of this runner are automatically created and added to a group called `ubuntu-20.04-16core`.
+1. Instances of this runner are automatically created and added to a group called `grp-ubuntu-20.04-16core`.
 2. The runners have been assigned the label `ubuntu-20.04-16core`.
 3. Workflow jobs use the `ubuntu-20.04-16core` label in their `runs-on` key to indicate the type of runner they need to execute the job.
 4. {% data variables.product.prodname_actions %} checks the runner group to see if your repository is authorized to send jobs to the runner.